Nziswano/the-martins-site/README.md

 * Using Webpack, Foundation

 ## Hosting
-* Hosted on AWS via CloudFront
+* Hosted on Google Firebase
-* Using Amazon Certificate for https
-* Cloudfront to allow for fast access in South Africa.
+`firebase deploy --only hosting`